McGill-MMA-EnterpriseAnalytics/Revenue-Radar/Analyst-Conversion/Framing-Conv-Problem.md

 Companies large and small sell merchandise as a branding activity.
 Uptake of merchandise helps raise brand awareness – or in Google’s case – maintain brand ubiquity, as well as fostering brand affiliation.

 ### Why Conversion?
 With the merchandise store primarily serving a brand affiliation objective for Google, conversion is a key indicator to understand and optimize.
-The quantity of products sold maps more directly to branding goals, while profit margins come secondarily – ensuring they are maintained to a level that supports the ongoing operation of the store.
+The number of people purchasing and sporting their merchandise maps more directly to branding goals, while profit margins come secondarily – ensuring they are maintained to a level that supports the ongoing operation of the store.

 ### Objectives of the Data Science Initiative
 **Determine which users to target for conversion nudges**